NSERC USRA Competition

 The FQRNT is not automatic.
 You will have to apply for this during your NSERC USRA term.

-You must be able to hold the award position on a full-time basis for 16-consecutive weeks without interruption during this period of tenure.
-This is a full-time position (35 hour work week, normally Monday to Friday from 9:00 AM to 5:00 PM).
+You must be able to hold the award position on a full-time basis for 15-consecutive weeks without interruption during this period of tenure.
+This is a full-time research award (35 hour work week, normally Monday to Friday from 9:00 AM to 5:00 PM).

 Occasionally, NSERC may grant permission for a shortened USRA period on exceptional grounds.
 Students seeking permission for a shortened USRA period must contact the Financial Aid and Awards Office, who will contact NSERC and then notify the student of the decision.